 And by doing so, this diy nose balm relieves allergy and hayfever symptoms!
 Less pollen and other allergens means less sneezing, watery nose, itchy eyes, etc.

 Clinical studies show that nose balms really do work at reducing and eliminating allergy symptoms.
 And my friends and family agree…this homemade seasonal allergy nose balm really does work!

 Thankfully, I don’t have any allergies to deal with anymore.
-I think mostly because I’ve been really vigilant about boosting my immune system and liver function before allergy season hits — which is key for getting to the root of allergies (keep an eye out for my next post…it’s everything I do so I don’t get allergies in the first place).
+I think mostly because I’ve been really vigilant about boosting my immune system and liver function before allergy season hits — which is key for getting to the root of allergies (keep an eye out for my next post…it’s everything I do so I don’t get allergies in the first place — UPDATE — CLICK HERE for what I do to prevent seasonal allergies).
 But many in my family do deal with seasonal allergies and they say this nose balm has been working wonders for them.

 They wanted me to be sure to tell you that they also apply this nose balm on their cheeks and temples each morning and before bed and they wake up with no congestion!
 Wow!
 That’s so great to hear that it works so well!

 And this DIY Nose Balm is SO simple to make!
 It simply contains beeswax, coconut oil and a few natural anti-histamine essential oils.

 Homemade Nose Balm Ingredient Benefits

 Beeswax conditions the skin and provides a protective barrier from pollen and other allergens.